• Home

 Cultural Significance

-Raja Mantri Chor Sipahi has been played across generations and regions in India as a fun social game.
-It often serves as an icebreaker during social gatherings or festive occasions.
+Raja Mantri Chor Sipahi has been played across generations in India as a lively social game that mixes role-play with wit and deduction.

 Bharatiya Khel Program- An initiative by Indian Knowledge Systems (MoE)